What is it?

 - Its relevance to the aims and subject of the meeting and the interests of the founder of the Fund - vertebrate palaeontology and comparative anatomy

 The award pays a maximum of £250, which is claimed retrospectively from the Palaeontological Association on the production of receipts.
 The award can be used to pay for travel to the meeting, the conference fee, accommodation, and subsistence, but not optional extras (field trip, conference dinner).

 How to apply

-Please send cover letter, abstract and supporting documentation to email@example.com as soon as possible.
+Please send the following information to firstname.lastname@example.org by 30th June 2017.
 With your application you will be asked to submit:

-- and, if appropriate, a letter from your employer/institution supporting your application and including an assurance that you will not be financially supported
+- If appropriate, a letter from your employer/institution supporting your application and including an assurance that you will not be financially supported